ChenchengLiang/Relational-Hypergraph-Neural-Network-PyG/README.md

 -abstract:off denotes we turn off manual heuristics for generating abstraction in the solving process.

 Then you will get following files in the same folder:
-* a file with suffix ".simplified" which stores the simplified Horn clauses so when we read predicted label back to Eldarica we don't simplifiy them again.
+* a file with suffix ".simplified" which stores the simplified Horn clauses so when we read predicted label back to Eldarica we don't simplify them again.
 * a file with suffix ".counterExampleIndex.JSON" in which the field counterExampleIndices tells which clause should be labelled to 1, and others will be labelled to 0.
 * a file with suffix ".log" which records the time consumption of this command